-Filing a Wrongful Death Lawsuit
+Filing a Wrongful Death Lawsuit in Atlanta

 Under the law, when a person or entity acts in a way that contributed to the victim’s death can be found liable for the victim’s death, whether those acts were intentional or unintentional.

 Whatever damages are recovered in a wrongful death lawsuit (or claim) are for the benefit of the victim’s spouse, children, parents, siblings, or next of kin.
 The lawsuit can be brought forward by either a family member of the victim (state law determines which family members qualify), the executor of the victim’s estate, or someone appointed by the court.
-A personal injury lawyer in Atlanta, GA can determine if you have legal standing to file a lawsuit.
+A personal injury lawyer in Atlanta, can determine if you have legal standing to file a lawsuit.

 - Compensation for any expenses the family has incurred because of the death of the victim.
 This includes any medical and life-saving treatment the victim received before they died, funeral and burial expenses, and more.